-The dishwasher-safe, non-stick Black + Decker 6 Quart 11-in-1 Pressure Cooker is priced at just $80 for a lot of bang for your buck.
+The dishwasher-safe, non-stick Black + Decker 6 Quart 11-in-1 is priced at just $80, and you get a lot of bang for your buck.
 With its delayed start feature, you can get your food cooking when you want it to, so it will be warm and freshly-done right when you get home.
-This is the perfect pressure cooker for a family of four.
+This is the perfect machine for a family of four.
 It is easy to clean, has an attractive design, and has well-organized buttons and a bright display screen.
 With the addition of a whopping 11 ways to cook, this device can’t get much better!

 - Several ways to cook: Soup, White Rice, Brown Rice, Steaming, Soup, Beans, Meat, and manual programming

 - Plus 4 additional cooking methods: Slow and low cooking, slow and high cooking, browning, or keeping food warm